kaiorosa1/100-days-of-code/r1-log.md

 I worked on The Technical Documentation Page primarily on the mobile version of it and I changed the style of the page in general.
 I spend a lot of time reading documentation and examples of code to do some things I had no idea how to start.I've done and extra session just to finish it up.

+### R1D27

+I worked on the Personal Portifolio Webpage on FCC.
+That's pretty much it.
+It's been a lot of HTML and CSS so far. and search and reading.